Prince Henry of Prussia (1747–1767): Biography

 In his early life, the prince received several military promotions and honours; on 16 January 1748 he became a member of the Order of the Black Eagle, and on 20 September 1764 he became captain and company commander of the 1st Battalion Guard of the Gardes du Corps.
-In September later that year he was raised to commander, and on 26 April 1767 he was made Major General by Frederick II.
+In September 1764 he was made Colonel of the 2nd Cuirassier Regiment, and on 26 April 1767 he was promoted to Major General by Frederick II.

 At the age of 17, Colonel Hans von Blumenthal, commander of the Gardes du Corps, became the prince's governor.
 As a result, he and his brother Frederick William spent much time at the Colonel's estate at Paretz.

-Prince Henry was a promising young captain in the guards and his uncle the King had high hopes for him.
-However, in May 1767 he was leading his cuirassier squadron to Berlin for a parade and review when he stopped at the von Kleist estate of Protzen.
+Prince Henry was a promising young officer and his uncle the King had high hopes for him.
+However, in May 1767 he was leading his unit to Berlin for a parade and review when he stopped at the von Kleist estate of Protzen.
 Here he caught smallpox and died on the 26th, much to his uncle's grief.